-Apart from our own three short circle routes at Madi a Thavha, hiking through local villages can be arranged for those who like to experience culture in a more inter-active mode.
+Apart from our own three short routes at Madi a Thavha, hiking through local villages can be arranged for those who like to experience culture in a more inter-active mode.

 Part of Vhembe Biosphere reserve

 Madi a Thavha, like all the reserves and farms in and around the Soutpansberg forms part of the UNESCO acclaimed Vhembe Biosphere Reserve, an area covering 90 000 hectares of extraordinary bio- and cultural diversity.
-Other hikes at neighboring farms and reserves include a variety of wet and bushveld-type vegetation leading through forests, archaeological sites, mountain streams, waterfalls with great birding possibilities on our, and all the other trails.
-(Groups of crested guinea fowl is quite a common sight at Madi a Thavha).
+Hiking in the Soutpansberg region offers a variety of wet and bushveld-type vegetation leading through forests, archaeological sites, mountain streams, waterfalls with great birding possibilities on our, and other trails – like groups of crested guinea fowl is quite a common sight at Madi a Thavha.

-On the northern side of the Soutpansberg is arid Boabab-tree country whilst on the higher parts of the mountain you can even find fynbos.
-The Soutpansberg boasts 30% of South Africa’s tree species, even though it covers barely 0.5% of our country’s surface area.
-Being home to 60% of South Africa’s birds, 40% of its mammals and 30% of its reptile species and 70% of the worlds spiders, the Soutpansberg is a region of national and international conservation importance as a high number of plant and wildlife species are found only here and nowhere else on the planet.
+On the northern side of the Soutpansberg is arid Boabab-tree country whilst on the higher parts of the mountain one can find patches of fynbos.
+The Vhembe region boasts 30% of South Africa’s tree species, even though it covers barely 0.5% of our country’s surface area.
+Being home to 60% of South Africa’s birds, 40% of its mammals and 30% of its reptile species and a staggering 70% of the world’s spiders, the Soutpansberg is a region of national and international conservation importance as a high number of plant and wildlife species are found only here and nowhere else on the planet.

 Hiking trails in Soutpansberg

 The myths and legends of the people of the North are woven into the mist-shrouded peaks and crags of these beautiful mountains

-For those explorers among us: the trees, the plants and animals, many endemic to the region – ancient ruins of a people long gone – a legacy of rock engravings to mark the passage of the San hunters and gatherers many centuries before, combine to create fascinating insight into an area and its people.
+For those explorers among us: the trees, the plants and animals, many endemic to the region, ancient ruins of a people long gone, a staggering legacy of rock engravings to mark the passage of the San hunters and gatherers many centuries before, all combine to create a fascinating insight into our area and its people.